bentomas/formz/formz/README.md

 compared to the lightness of fields; they take a bit more work to make as they are intended to be more reusable.

-The first role of a defintion is to generate the HTML widget for the field.
+The first role of a `Defintion` is to generate the HTML widget for the field.
-This library is format-agnostic and you can generate HTML widgets as raw strings, Lustre elements, Nakai nodes, something else, etc, etc. There are currently three formz libraries that provide common field definitions in different formats.
+This library is format-agnostic and you can generate HTML widgets as raw strings, Lustre elements, Nakai nodes, something else, etc. There are currently three `formz` libraries that provide common field definitions for the most common HTML formats.

 - [formz_string](https://hexdocs.pm/formz_string/)
 - [formz_nakai](https://hexdocs.pm/formz_nakai/)
 - [formz_lustre](https://hexdocs.pm/formz_lustre/) (untested in a browser,
   would it be useful there??)

-The second role is to parse the data from the field.
+The second role  of a `Definition` is to parse the data from the field.
 There are a two parts to this, as how you parse a field's value depends on if it is optional or required.
-For example, an optional text field might be an empty string, an optional checkbox might be `False`, and an optional select might be `option.None`.
-So you need to provide two parse functions, one for when a field is required, and a second for when it's optional (and it uses the first one).
+Not all scenarios can be cookie-cutter placed into an `Option`.
+So you need to provide two parse functions, one for when a field is required, and a second for when it's optional.

-There is also a basic validation module with the simple parsers required to make the basic form definitions provided above work.
-You can use this as a starting point for your own parse functions.

 ```gleam
 /// you won't often need to do this directly (I think??).
 The idea is that